The Impact of Liquidity on Intraday Trading

 2. Market Capitalization

-Market capitalization is the total value of a company’s outstanding shares and is a key determinant of liquidity.
-Stocks of large-cap companies with high market capitalizations tend to be more liquid compared to small-cap stocks.
+Market capitalization is the total value of a company’s outstanding shares.
+It is a key factor for liquidity.
+Large-cap stocks tend to be more liquid than small-cap stocks.

 3. Bid-Ask Spread

-The bid-ask spread is the difference between the highest price that a buyer is willing to pay (bid) and the lowest price that a seller is willing to accept (ask).
-A narrow bid-ask spread indicates higher liquidity, while a wide spread suggests lower liquidity.
+The bid-ask spread is the gap between the highest price a buyer will pay (bid) and the lowest price a seller will accept (ask).
+A narrow spread means higher liquidity.
+A wide spread means lower liquidity.

 4. Market Makers

-Market makers are individuals or firms that stand ready to buy and sell securities at publicly quoted prices.
-They play a crucial role in providing liquidity to the market by facilitating trading activities.
-Markets with active market makers tend to be more liquid.
+Market makers are firms or individuals that buy and sell securities at quoted prices.
+They help provide liquidity by making it easier to trade.
+Markets with active market makers tend to have more liquidity.

 5. Economic Indicators